-Do you have a strong list of connections in your chosen career field?
-If not, you could be missing out on major career move simply because you aren’t able to get your foot in the door.
-Knowing people in your field may not guarantee you a successful career – but it’s certainly makes a significant impact.
+Do you have a strong list of connections in your career field?
+If not, you may be missing out on major career opportunities simply because you aren’t able to get your foot in the door.
+Landing a job really is about who you know.
+Networking reigns supreme.

-If you’re anything like most professionals, you’ve spent countless hours pouring over job postings, looking for the right fit.
-When you do find a job posting that’s a great match for your skills and experience, you probably have mixed feelings about the find.
-On the one hand, it’s exciting to apply for such a perfect position.
-On the other hand, you know that your chances of getting a call back are somewhere between slim and none because there are going to be hundreds (if not thousands) of other applicants.
+If you’re anything like most professionals, you’ve spent countless hours poring over job postings, looking for the right fit.
+When you do find a job posting that’s a match for your skills and experience, you probably have mixed feelings about the find.

 To turn the tables in your favor, you need to leverage current connections and constantly form new ones.
 When you have a connection at a given company, the odds of having your resume moved to the top of the pile skyrocket – and that could be all it takes to secure an interview.
-With the right referral, you’re the front-runner from the beginning.
+With the right referral, especially when referred to the hiring manager, you’re a front-runner from the beginning.

 A study completed by Lever ATS indicated that, once interviewed, a referred candidate has a 20x higher chance of getting hired than someone who applied online for a critical job (8.3% if referred and 0.4% if applied online).
 When you’re referred by a source trusted by the hiring manager, that number increases to 50x (20% of hire compared to 0.4%).